jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 The Google presentation is in progress (link below).
 The presentation was edited for grammar as well as style in order to rework the language to suit the purpose of a professional presentation to a client.
 The presentation was edited to include more visuals, more succinct language, and speaker notes.

 https://docs.google.com/presentation/d/1F354MDtHzS25DnSC8x3uH112HeP4gVl2OF8Yy9zkmKw/edit#slide=id.p

+### Summary and Results
+* California had the most declared disasters overall, with 67 nationally declared natural disasters.
+* There has been an overall increase in events over time as seen in the time series maps.
+This indicates an increasing level of severity of natural events.
+* Where are the most declared disaster prone areas of the United States?
+* How can we predict disasters in various areas based on past events?

+### Recommendation
+Our recommendation to improve this analysis would be to add a secondary dataset for a comparative analysis, such as monetary impact, population impact or climate change.
+Seasonal ARIMA and other models for time series and forecasting should be explored, as well as problems delcared in relation to other provided variables in the dataset.